openharmony/arkcompiler_ets_frontend/arkguard/README.md

 ### Comments

-You can write comments in rules file by using `#`.
+You can write comments in obfuscation rule file by using `#`.
 For each line, the content beginning with `#` and ending with the line feed will be treated as comment.
 For example,
 ```
 # white list for MainAbility.ets